Eye Health and Keratoconus

 Keratoconus appears to run in families.
 If you have it and have children, it’s a good idea to have their eyes checked for it starting at age 10.
 The condition progresses more rapidly in people with certain medical problems, including certain allergic conditions.
 It could be related to chronic eye rubbing.

 Keratoconus usually starts in the teenage years.
 It can, though, begin in childhood or in people up to about age 30.
 It's possible it can occur in people 40 and older, but that is less common.

 The changes in the shape of the cornea can happen quickly or may occur over several years.
 The changes can result in blurred vision, glare and halos at night, and the streaking of lights.

 The changes can stop at any time, or they can continue for decades.
+There is no way to predict how it will progress.
 In most people who have keratoconus, both eyes are eventually affected, although not always to the same extent.
 It usually develops in one eye first and then later in the other eye.